 Risk Impact Mitigation Competition Risk Intense competition in the industry, from both organized and unorganized players, poses a challenge to the Company's business and growth trajectory.
-The failure to provide high-quality products at competitive prices may negatively impact the Company's market share and profitability. products with international certifications, and competitive pricing.
+The failure to provide high-quality products at competitive prices may negatively impact the Company's market share and profitability. a reputation with its technological prowess, a broad array of products with international certifications, and competitive pricing.
 By manufacturing innovative products to meet diverse customer demands, the Company secures its competitive Macroeconomic Risk Economic slowdown, inflation, geopolitical tensions, and other macroeconomic factors have the potential to dampen demand and adversely impact the Company's export business. in India and declining inflation are expected to stimulate Raw Material Risk Increased costs of raw materials like copper, aluminum, steel, nickel, etc., and potential delays, shortages, or disruptions in their supply, could impact the Company's operations, leading to increased input costs and impacting financial performance. at optimal cost, ensuring efficient operations and seamless production.
-With robust internal control systems in place, it Currency Fluctuations Risk The Company is exposed to foreign exchange fluctuation risk due to its imports of raw materials and exports of final products.
-Foreign exchange volatility can impact the Company's margins and profitability.
-The Company vigilantly monitors currency movements and conducts detailed sensitivity analysis for its export/import transactions.
-It employs robust hedging strategies to minimize Technology Risk The Company prioritizes technology and stays at the forefront of technological advancements through consistent Policy Change Risk impact Paramount's borrowing terms and margin profile.
+With robust internal control systems in place, it effectively manages financial risks and price volatility, taking Currency Fluctuations Risk The Company is exposed to foreign exchange fluctuation risk due to its imports of raw materials and exports of final products.
+Foreign exchange volatility can impact the Company's margins and profitability. conducts detailed sensitivity analysis for its export/import Technology Risk The inability to deliver technologically advanced and upgraded products according to clients' technical specifications and quality requirements may result in a loss of business.
+Policy Change Risk impact Paramount's borrowing terms and margin profile.
 The Company's business is susceptible Paramount emphasizes three core objectives, enhancing its retail business to minimize dependency on government policies, diversifying into multiple industries, and increasing the contribution of its export business to total sales to mitigate the impact of policy regulations.
 Concentration Risk Overreliance on a few customers may adversely impact the Company's revenues and profitability.
 Paramount has effectively mitigated concentration risk over the years by innovating and expanding its product range across multiple industries.
 It fosters robust relationships with key customers and diversifies across industries.